K-G-Witt/html-scraping-challenge/README.md

 ## Credits:
-This code was compiled and written by me for the pymaceuticals challenge class homework in the 2024 Data Analytics Boot Camp hosted by Monash University.
+This code was compiled and written by me for the html scraping challenge class homework in the 2024 Data Analytics Boot Camp hosted by Monash University.
 Additional credits are declared below:

 ### Parsing cells of a table, rather than whole rows: